halildurmus/win32/website/docs/getting-started/quick-start.md

 ## 🧩 Calling Native Libraries with FFI

-The **Windows API** was originally written with **C** developers in mind.
+**Windows API** was originally written with **C** developers in mind.
 As a result, many of the conventions are designed around the characteristics and capabilities of the C runtime.
 Fortunately, the wide popularity of C means that many languages, including Dart, have good support for calling C code and handling C coding conventions.